 * If you feel you have experienced barriers which have had an impact on your academic performance and wish to highlight these to the selection committee, the documents or comments will be taken into consideration in the application process.

 The following are not eligible for funding through the awards:

 - Unpaid internships with for-profit, corporate, or privately held companies

 - Internships with third-party & fee-based internship placement organizations

 - Cumulative academic performance

-- Degree to which the duties performed as an intern will contribute to the student’s educational and professional development
+- Degree to which the internship will contribute to the student’s educational and professional development

-- Relevant work or volunteer experience and extra-curricular involvements
+- Relevant work, volunteer experience and/or extra-curricular involvement

 - Other criteria as defined by the selection committee